 From 1983 to 1992 the State of California retained financial responsibility for CMSP.
 However, following enactment of State/Local Program Realignment in 1991, a state-county partnership was established that modified financial responsibility for the program and Health Realignment revenue (motor vehicle license fees and sales tax) became the primary revenue source supporting the program.
 In 2013, in anticipation of the implementation of the federal Affordable Care Act (ACA) and the expansion of Medi-Cal to cover low income uninsured adults, the provisions of Health Realignment were substantially revised and most revenue previously dedicated to indigent health care was redirected to the State of California.
 Counties participating in CMSP retained only a portion of the revenue for continued provision of health care services to the remaining uninsured left uncovered by the ACA.
 Today, CMSP is funded exclusively by this revenue.

 CMSP Program Administration

 In 1995, California law was amended to establish the CMSP Governing Board.
 The Governing Board, composed of ten county officials and one ex-officio representative of the Secretary of the California Heath and Human Services Agency, is authorized to set overall program and fiscal policy for the CMSP program.
 This law also authorized the Governing Board to contract with DHS or an alternative contractor to administer the program.
-Since October 2005, Anthem Blue Cross Life & Health Insurance Company has served as the third party administrator for CMSP.
+From October 2005 until March 2015, Anthem Blue Cross Life & Health Insurance Company was the third party administrator for CMSP.
+Since April 2015, Advanced Medical Mangement has served as the third party administrator for CMSP.